-Making sure everyone can use your website is an important concern, especially for your business focused on practicing law and financial services.
+Making sure everyone can use your website is an important concern, especially for your business focused on practicing law, financial services, and healthcare.

 Companies, large and small, are being sued because their site does not allow the sight impaired to visit and navigate your site.

 All this is based on the ADA, or the Americans with Disabilities Act*.
-While most think this applies to handicapped parking spaces, accessibility ramps and braille signs, it’s now being applied to websites.
+While most think this applies to handicapped parking spaces, accessibility ramps and braille signs, it’s now being important that your website can be viewed by everyone.

 * For more information on ADA, visit https://ada.gov